axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/error-handling.rst

 Ivy provides a warning dialog for the ``ViewExpiredException``, located in the ``webContent/layouts/includes/exception.xhtml`` file of your project.
-If any dialog of your project using :ref:`iframe-in-portal`, and encounters a ``ViewExpiredException``, the default wanring dialog will be displayed.
+If any dialog of your project is using :ref:`iframe-in-portal`, and encounters a ``ViewExpiredException``, the default warning dialog will be displayed.

 How to Configure
 ^^^^^^^^^^^^^^^^